archanaraj-m/k8s/teams tasks/apr28.md

 ![preview](../k8s_images/img11.png)

 # c)kind
+* kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
 [referhere](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) in this see linux.

 * launch an instance(t2.medium) and in stall docker in that after that run this commands